carlcc/Anything/README.md

-# 4. Feel free to contribute!
+# 4. Feel free to contribute your idea!

+Let's make a better tool!